-When the Kandy Apple Mama blog first started a year ago on October 14th, 2016, I had no idea how far it would come.
+When this blog first started a year ago on October 14th, 2016, I had no idea how far it would come.
 I was excited for the future, hopeful about its potential, but completely oblivious to how much it would help my family and those like it.
 When Kristen joined the team, the potential grew exponentially.
 Over time, the virtual babe cave transformed into the helpful, inspirational resource it is today.

-Neither of us had any idea just how promising KAM would turn out to be, and we are both unbelievably grateful for the opportunity to help women navigate motherhood, life after divorce, stepparenting, and life in general.
+Neither of us had any idea just how promising this business would turn out to be, and we are both unbelievably grateful for the opportunity to help women navigate motherhood, life after divorce, stepparenting, and life in general.

 From Co-parents to Business Partners to Best Friends

-Around the same time Kandy Apple Mama went live, our families were just starting to get on each other’s good sides.
+Around the same time the blog went live, our families were just starting to get on each other’s good sides.
 Kevin and I were negotiating a new custody order, Kristen and I were just starting to get to know each other, and things looked promising.
 After two years of not being able to be in the same room, we began developing our co-parenting relationship, which would ultimately transform into a friendship.

 Kristen: I still remember the day it really changed for me.
 One week when Kevin was away at Air National Guard, we were transferring K from Mom’s house to Dad’s house on a Saturday evening.
 It was the first month after I moved in with Kevin and K, I had to arrange pickup from Mom (Amanda).
 We planned to meet in the Walmart parking lot, and then I was going to take K to a play place to hang out for a couple of hours before heading back to the house for our first night as Stepmom and Daughter.
 I braced myself for the worst as she approached.
 We hadn’t exchanged but mere pleasantries at that point.
 Surely she’d be uncomfortable with me picking K up – jealous that I was spending time with her daughter instead of her.
 If Dad couldn’t, surely she should be, right?
 But to my amazement, not only was Amanda not hostile or jealous, she was intentional about getting K excited to go with me.
 She even said “You’re going to have so much fun!
 Kristen has a fun surprise planned for you!”
 She was so gracious, friendly, and cooperative.